Leaning in at a Pea Protein Facility

 Value Engineering Helps Costs and Constructability

 Interstates is always looking for ways to add value to projects.
 “We put a lot of effort into finding value on this project.
 We used stainless steel cable tray to reduce the amount of stainless conduit needed for motors, roll-out lighting, and value-engineered alternatives on light fixtures.
-We used basket tray for the controls to speed up installation to install the pre-terminated cord ends.
+We used a basket tray for the controls to speed up installation to install the pre-terminated cord ends.
 We also used battery backup lighting in place of emergency circuits, which reduced the lighting conduit footage in half.
 All these things saved the project a significant amount of money,” says Bates.

 Utilizing prefabrication also saved time and money on this project.
 Kratzke says, “As a project team, we searched for ways to drive as much work offsite and into a shop as possible.
 That decision paid off as the pandemic impacted the way we were able to work.
 Interstates’ ability to prefabricate offsite helped move hours from the field into the shop and reduced the overall on-site manpower.”